 Courtesy of Desherinka CC BY-SA 4.0

-As clubbing progresses, The Lovibond angle (the angle between the nail and the nail base) becomes obliterated.
-The Lovibond angle is less than or equal to 160° in normal circumstances.
-With increasing convexity of the nail, the angle becomes greater than 180°.
-In the early stages of clubbing, the nail may feel springy instead of firm when palpated, and the skin at the base of the nail may become smooth and shiny.
+As clubbing progresses, the Lovibond angle—the angle between the nail and the nail base—becomes lost.
+Normally, this angle is ≤160°, but as the nail becomes more convex, it increases to >180°.
+In early clubbing, the nail may feel spongy on palpation, and the skin at the base may appear smooth and shiny.

-In individuals without clubbing, if two opposing fingers are placed together, a diamond-shaped window will appear.
-In the presence of digital clubbing, this window is obliterated, and the distal angle formed by the two nails becomes wider.
+In people without clubbing, placing the dorsal surfaces of two opposing fingers together creates a small, diamond-shaped gap between the nail beds.
+When clubbing is present, this gap disappears and the angle between the nails widens.
 This is known as Schamroth’s window test.

 A normal Samoroth’s window test in a patient without digital clubbing